Who can submit a proposal?

-Anyone may submit an event proposal for the Metaverse Safety Week 2022!
+Anyone may submit an event/session proposal for the Metaverse Safety Week 2022!

 You don’t need any particular level of expertise to host or facilitate a session: what really counts is that you have a brilliant idea, project, or topic, and you choose one of the MSW topics.
 However, if you are under the age of 18 (or the age of majority in your jurisdiction if older), your parent or guardian must complete the form for you.